mttaggart/python-cs/pal/lesson.md

 These two are known as "base cases"—the simplest form(s) of a given problem in a recursive algorithm.
 They're the floor, so to speak, of our recursion.

+## pal-1.py

+This file uses an iterative approach to finding a palindrome.
+Nothing different here except for the string slicing.
+Strings, like lists, can be accessed by index using brackets.